-DevTech has been the prime contractor for the Economic Analysis and Data Services (EADS), an information system providing macro-level international economic and social statistical data to the USG for four successive five-year contracts.
+DevTech has been the prime contractor for the Economic Analysis and Data Services (EADS), an information system providing macro-level international economic and social statistical data to the USG for over 20 years.
 The Economic Analysis and Data Services is USAID’s central source for U.S. foreign assistance data, international socioeconomic data, and data-driven analysis in support of USAID goals.
-EADS manages four databases, each with a public website (https://eads.usaid.gov), containing data from across the Agency, U.S. Government, and international development organizations.
-EADS generates the data in three of the four databases through data calls to USG agencies, different parts of USAID and USAID partners.
+EADS manages six databases and five public websites (https://eads.usaid.gov), containing data from across the Agency, U.S. Government, and international development organizations.
+EADS generates the data in three of the databases through data calls to USG agencies, different parts of USAID and USAID partners.
 The fourth database collects international socioeconomic data from reputable sources and makes them available to USAID, its partners and the public, through unique data visualizations and tools on one convenient site.
-The four databases are the following:
+The six databases are the following:

 - Microenterprise Results Reporting Database - source of data for USAID’s reporting of its microenterprise supporting activities in compliance with the Microenterprise Results and Accountability Act (MRAA) of 2004.

 - Foreign Assistance Data Redaction System (FADRS) – has helped to institutionalize redactions by housing all redaction requests in a central web interface.
 It has also streamlined the process of reporting and protected the privacy of staff by making it easier to remove personally identifiable information.

 - Tying Status Aid Database (TSAD) - reporting tied/untied procurement/grant actions to the OECD, Department of the Treasury, and the Export-Import Bank of the U.S.